Umiles Group Listed by everest Ransomware Group

 Public reporting on the Everest leak site indicates the incident involves a successful ransomware deployment against Umiles Group, a Spain-based technology firm focused on drone operations, urban air mobility, and aerial solutions for logistics, inspection, surveillance, and emergency response.
 The company also develops regulatory frameworks and training programs for drone integration in European civil airspace.

-Available details show that internal files were exfiltrated.
+Available details show that internal files were allegedly exfiltrated.
 The exact number of people whose information appears in the stolen data remains unknown.
 No specific samples of the leaked material have been publicly detailed beyond the group’s claim of successful data theft.
 The listing appeared on the Everest ransomware leak site, which is the group’s standard method of pressuring victims who do not pay.

 Why This Matters for You and Your Family

 When a company like Umiles Group suffers a breach, the information inside its files can easily include customer records, employee details, partner contracts, or vendor information.
-If your name, address, email, phone number, or payment data was stored with them, that information is now in the hands of criminals.
+If your name, address, email, phone number, or payment data was stored with them, that information may now be in the hands of criminals.
 Once exfiltrated, data does not expire; it circulates on underground markets for years.

 For ordinary families this means heightened risk of identity theft, phishing campaigns tailored with real details from the stolen files, or unwanted exposure of where you live or work.
 Children’s information sometimes appears in corporate systems through family travel programs, educational partnerships, or parent-company benefits.
 Any leak that touches your household can become the starting point for further targeting.